-- 1. To provide knowledge of the foundations of school counseling including: the foundations of school counseling including its history, philosophy, and trends; the school counselor's role in relation to other school professions; and ethical and legal issues relating to school counseling. - 2.
-To foster an understanding of the coordination of counseling program components as they relate to the total school community. - 3.
-To provide knowledge, strategies, and skills for the practice of school counseling including program development and evaluation, counseling and guidance, and consultation which will prepare students to obtain licenses and certifications in the profession of school counseling. - 4.
-To foster acceptance of the uniqueness of individuals and the implications of a pluralistic school society by promoting multicultural competence, awareness and knowledge when providing services to students and clients from diverse backgrounds. - 5.
-To stimulate curiosity and develop critical thinking skills in the areas of teaching, learning, practice and research.
+1. To provide knowledge of the foundations of school counseling including: the foundations of school counseling including its history, philosophy, and trends; the school counselor's role in relation to other school professions; and ethical and legal issues relating to school counseling.

+2. To foster an understanding of the coordination of counseling program components as they relate to the total school community.

+To provide knowledge, strategies, and skills for the practice of school counseling including program development and evaluation, counseling and guidance, and consultation which will prepare students to obtain licenses and certifications in the profession of school counseling.
+To foster acceptance of the uniqueness of individuals and the implications of a pluralistic school society by promoting multicultural competence, awareness and knowledge when providing services to students and clients from diverse backgrounds.

+5. To stimulate curiosity and develop critical thinking skills in the areas of teaching, learning, practice, and research.

-MASTER OF SCIENCE
+MASTER OF SCIENCE \Clinical Mental Health Counseling

-\Clinical Mental Health Counseling
+Clinical Mental Health Counseling

-CORE COU RSES SEM IESTER HO OURS
+CORE COU IRSES SEM IESTER HOURS

+2

 EDFL 514 Elementary Statistics 3

 EDFL 515 Methods of Educational Research 3

 (Prereq., EDFL 514) or

 COUN 585 Research in Counseling

-HOUR RS 6
+HOUR S 6

-REQUIRED CONCENTRATION
+CONCENTRATION

-COUN 504 Clinical Mental Health Counseling 3
+COUN 504 U 3

 COUN 506 Introduction to Professional Counseling 3

 COUN 514 Counseling Assessment and Evaluation 3

 COUN 517 Lifestyles and Career Development 3

 COUN 520 Counseling Theories 3

 COUN 526 Dynamics of Group Process

 (Prereq., COUN 520) 3

-COUN 561 Psychological Aspects of Human Growth & Develo p.
+COUN 561 Psychological Aspects of Human Growth & Develop ).
 3

 COUN 571 Counseling Skills 3

 COUN 611 Psychodiagnosis and Treatment 3

 COUN 631 Social & Cultural Foundations of Counseling 3

 COUN 658 Marriage and Family Counseling 3

-COUN 671 Practicum in Supervised Experience and Consultation
+COUN 671 Practicum in Supervised Experience and Consultation n

 (Prereq., COUN 571) 3

 COUN 691 Seminar in Legal and Ethical Issues 3

+U

-ELECTIVES S 6
+ELECTIVE 8 6

-URS 45
+НО JRS 45

-HIP (Two Regular Semesters)
+INTERNSI HIP (Two Regular Semesters)

 COUN 578 Internship in Counseling

-600 clock hours HO URS 9
+· - • • 600 clock hours HOU JRS 9

+- -

 TOTAL HOURS 60

 NOTE: Students are required to complete COUN 504, 506, 611, 514, 517, 520, 526, 561, 571, 631, 658, 671, and 691 before enrolling in internship.
-Students should apply for Practicum and Internship the semester prior to the intended enrollment semester

-Effective Date: Summer 2012
+Students should apply for Practicum and Internship the semester prior to the intended enrollment semester Effective Date: Summer 2012